faaizshah/polytech-nosql/course_outline.md

-# Introdcution

-bala..bla

-# Installation
+# Course Outline:

-bala..bla
+Following is a tentative outline of the course

+## Introdcution

+To be added...

+## Installations

+To be added...

-# Cypher
+## Cypher

-Difference between usage of CREATE / MATCH / MERGE
+To be added...

-# Graph Data Science
+## Graph Data Science

-bala..bla
+To be added...

-# Project
+## Project

+To be added...